Mathuv/guides-django/series_1/part_06.md

 The most common types of development environments are `dev` and `production`.
 In more complex environemts, you can have even more environments like `staging`, `qa`, `testing` etc.  The point?  `production` is going to have different variables compared to `dev`.
 Further, it might have differnt settings entirely depending on the tools required for production, but not required in development.
 Fortunatley for us, the solution is not too complicated - `environment variables` and `multiple settings` files.

 This idea is inspired by the principles outlined in [12 factor app](http://12factor.net/config).
 The idea is that we set `environment variables`, which are set and stored in one location, and we tell our settings files where to find those variables.
 This is step one and resolves the issue of having to go in our settings file and change it multiple times.
 It also means that we can version control our settings files and never have to configure it unless we are adding something to it.
 Does this remind you of something?
-Yep, this is exactly what we did in our `provision.sh` in `starter_3` where we defined a section at the top of the file to hold our `configs`.
+Yep, this is exactly what we did in our `provision.sh` in `Part 3` where we defined a section at the top of the file to hold our `configs`.
 It's also the same thing that `cookiecutter` does when you set a `cookiecutter.json` and the rest of the files don't need to be changed.
 Same difference.

 While the environment variables solve the issue of having to change values in our settings files, we still need to have a solution when our settings file needs a completley different tool configuration in `prod` v. `dev`, or visa-versa.
 One of the accepted answers here is `multiple configuration` files.
 Thus, we create a `common`, `dev` and `prod` settings files.
 This allows other developers to easily know what settings are used in each environment and where to find them.